joshuabmoore/MPSTime.jl/docs/src/index.md

 ## Overview

 __MPSTime__ is a Julia package for learning the joint probability distribution of time series directly from data using [matrix product state (MPS)](https://en.wikipedia.org/wiki/Matrix_product_state) methods inspired by quantum many-body physics.
-It provides a unified formalism for classifying time-series, as well as imputing gaps in time-series data, which regularly occur in real-world datasets due to sensor failure, routine maintenance, or other problems.
+It provides a unified formalism for classifying time series, as well as imputing gaps in time-series datasets of fixed length, which regularly occur in real-world datasets due to sensor failure, routine maintenance, or other problems.

 ## Installation
 This is not yet a registered Julia package, but it will be soon (TM)!
 In the meantime, you can install it directly from github: